openmobilityfoundation/mobility-data-specification/provider/README.md

 | --------------- | ------ | --------------- |
 | `event_time` | `YYYY-MM-DDTHH`, an [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) extended datetime representing an UTC hour between 00 and 23. | All status changes with an event time occurring within the hour.
 For example, requesting `event_time=2019-10-01T07` returns all status changes where `2019-10-01T07:00:00 <= status_change.event_time < 2019-10-01T08:00:00` UTC. |

-If the provider was operational during the requested hour the provider shall return a 200 response, even if there are no status changes to report (in which case the response will contain an empty list of status changes).
-If the requested hour occurs in a time period in which the provider was not operational or the hour is not yet in the past `/status_changes` shall return a `404 Not Found` error.

 Without an `event_time` query parameter, `/status_changes` shall return a `400 Bad Request` error.

+### Status Changes - Responses

+The API's response will depend on the hour queried and the status of data processing for that hour:

+* For hours that are not yet in the past the API shall return a `404 Not Found` response.
+* For hours in which the provider was not operating the API shall return a `404 Not Found` response.
+* For hours that are in the past but for which data is not yet available the API shall return a `102 Processing` response.
+* For all other hours the API shall return a `200 OK` response with a fully populated body, even for hours that contain no status changes to report.
+  If the hour has no status changes to report the response shall contain an empty array of status changes:

+    ```json
+    {
+        "version": "x.y.z",
+        "data": {
+            "status_changes": []
+        }
+    }
+    ```

 [Top][toc]